maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 - **mobile.scss** which organizes and pulls together all the partials under the mobile folder
 - **application.scss** which organizes and pulls together all the partials under the desktop folder

-**mobile.scss** is called through the mobile version of **application.html.haml** – when Mobvious detects via the user agent string that the device is a mobile device. **application.scss** is served in all other cases.
+**mobile.scss** is called through the mobile version of **application.html.haml** – served only when Mobvious detects that the device is a mobile device.

+**application.scss** is served in all other cases.

 (2) Partials common to both **mobile.scss** and **application.scss**.

 (3) All mobile related views are organized under the "mobile" folder.
-Files here will be served only to mobile devices.

 (4) When Mobvious detects that a request is coming from a mobile device, Rails will serve mobile views from the mobile folder.
-When those views are not available in the mobile folder, through template inheritance, Rails will look for the view in its regular location.
-In our file structure **_footer.html.haml** is the only file with a difference between mobile and desktop type devices therefore we can use the same navigation, logo, etc. files between the two device types.
+When those views are not available in the mobile folder, through template inheritance, Rails will look for the view with the same name in its regular default location.

+In our file structure _footer.html.haml is the only file with a display difference between mobile and desktop versions of our site, therefore we can use the same logo, navigation, and social links files between both versions of our site.